rwxsb/me/learning-notes/docker/README.md

 > *Image vs Container*
 >
 >Images are buildtime constructs and containers are runtime constructs.
 Hence an image makes a VM template.

+An image of a container has a layered file system, such as a stack of books and every book is different part of a story.

 `$ sudo docker container run -d --name web -p 8080:8080 sbecerek/container:latest`